Open-Argon/Chloride/src/translator/bytecode_spec.md

 # Bytecode Specification

+all opcodes are uint8_t, and all operands are uint64_t unless marked with an asterisk (*), where it is marked as uint8_t

 ## OP_LOAD_CONST

 loads and initialises a value from the constant buffer into the provided register.

 this operation 4 operands.

-1. the register to write to.
+1. the register to write to. (*)
-2. the type of data from the constant buffer.
+2. the type of data from the constant buffer. (*)
 3. the length of the data in the constant buffer.
 4. the offset in the constant buffer.